bevyengine/rfcs/rfcs/45-stageless.md

 In short, for any system or system set, users can:

-- add execution order constraints relative to other systems or sets (i.e. "this system runs before A")
+- add execution order constraints relative to other systems or sets (e.g. "this system runs before A")
-- add conditions that must be true for it to run (i.e. "this system only runs if a player has full health")
+- add conditions that must be true for it to run (e.g. "this system only runs if a player has full health")
 - add it to sets (which define common behavior for all systems within that set)

 These properties are all additive.